What kind of surgery do you need?

 - If you have had symptoms for many years, there may be some mild permanent weakness, but most patients feel better soon.

-Outpatient surgery (you go home the same day) on a Wednesday or Friday at:
+Outpatient surgery (you go home the same day):

 - Takes about 1 hour.
 You will be completely asleep (general anesthesia.)